 Elyse – Program Coordinator

 Elyse comes to AIM with over ten years of experience in the social services field.
 She began as a volunteer for Kid’s Ability where she first discovered her passion for supporting individuals with developmental disabilities.
 Elyse went on to complete her diploma in Recreation and Leisure Studies and her Bachelor of Arts in Therapeutic Recreation.
-She has enjoyed gaining one-on-one experience while working with Extend-A-Family as well as in group homes, long-term care facilities and day programs around the region.
+She has enjoyed gaining experience working with various community agencies in one on one and group settings.
 Elyse has lived in two l’Arche communities where she enjoyed fully immersing herself in the day-to-day of community inclusion.
 While working with the Canucks Autism Network she implemented recreation and skill building opportunities for individuals with Autism living in the lower-mainland of British Columbia.
-Elyse is very excited to join the AIM team and looks forward to sharing in meaningful experiences with the AIM participants.
+Elyse is very excited to be a part of the Adults in Motion team, sharing meaningful experiences with participants and community members.